tokenami/tokenami/README.md

 - Developers must learn Tailwind's custom class names which spawns things like the [Tailwind Cheatsheet](https://tailwindcomponents.com/cheatsheet/)
 - Styling inline all the time can sometimes be unpleasant to maintain, resulting in third-party packages like [cva](https://cva.style/docs)
 - Classes must exist as complete strings so `className={'bg-slate-' + isDark ?
 200 : 100}` will not work
+- Debugging in dev tools is trickier because styles are spread across many separate atomic classes

 ### How tokenami helps